luklue/temperature-monitoring/README.md

 ./build
 cd
 ````
-Now we're going to replace some files.
-First of all replace the nginx.conf and the server.conf

-You can find these files in the folder /etc
+At this step you should download this Github folder and place it to `/var/www`.
+Then replace `/etc/nginx` with `/var/www/temperature-monitoring/nginx` to have the configuration of nginx.
 Now disable the default server and enable our new server:
 ````
 rm /etc/nginx/sites-enabled/default
 ln -s /etc/nginx/sites-available/server.conf /etc/nginx/sites-enabled/server